 The authors declare that they have no competing interests.
 Stefania Setti is employed in IGEA, that developed the PEMF generator.

-FV has made substantial contributions to acquisition of data, analysis and interpretation of data, has been involved in drafting the manuscript and revising it critically for important intellectual content and agrees to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved; MC has made substantial contributions to conception and design, acquisition of data and analysis and interpretation of data; GG has made substantial contributions to acquisition of data, analysis and interpretation of data and has been involved in drafting the manuscript; LM has made substantial contributions to acquisition of data; SS has been involved in drafting the manuscript; RB has made substantial contributions to the design and interpretation of data; SG has made substantial contributions to conception and has been involved in revising the manuscript critically for important intellectual content; MF has been made substantial contributions to conception and design, has been involved in revising the manuscript critically for important intellectual content, has given final approval of the version to be published and agrees to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
-All authors have read and approved the final manuscript.
+FV has been involved in acquisition, analysis and interpretation of data.
+MF has made substantial contributions to conception and design of the study and she has been involved in revising the manuscript critically for important intellectual content.
+GG has made substantial contributions to analysis and interpretation of data and carried out statistical analysis.
+AO has made substantial contributions to conception and design of the study and was involved in the in vitro culture of cartilage explants.
+MDM has made substantial contributions to conception and design of the study and revised the manuscript.
+AP has made substantial contributions to acquisition and analysis of data.
+SS provided the PEMF generator and has made substantial contributions to analysis and interpretation of data.
+MT has made substantial contributions to analysis and interpretation of data and has been involved in revising the manuscript critically for important intellectual content.
+All authors have been involved in drafting the manuscript, have given final approval of the version to be published and agree to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

 - BioMed Central

 Mail Icon II